AdobeDocs/control-panel.en/help/subdomains-certificates/using/dmarc.md

     * Aggregate-DMARC reports provide high-level information like, for example, the number of emails that failed for a given period.
     * Forensic DMARC failure reports provide detailed information like, for example, which IP address the failed email originate from.

-1. By default, all failed emails will be included into the DMARC reports.
-You can change this parameter to include only a specific percentage of failed email.
+1. By default, the selected DMARC policy is applied to all emails.
+You can change this parameter to apply to a specific percentage of emails only.

 1. DMARC reports are sent every 24 hours.
 You can change the reports sending frequency in the **[!UICONTROL Reporting Interval]** field.
 Minimum authorized interval is 1 hour, while maximum authorized value is 2190 hours (i.e. 3 months).